Can Raccoons Cause Damage and Are They Dangerous?

 - Remove food supplies: Bird feeders, pet dishes, fish ponds and other supplies of constant food are just too attractive to pass up for a raccoon.
 Remove these and they may move on.

-- Cut back branches: If there are branches overhanging your roof, cut these back so they will not have quite so easy access to your attic.
+- Cut back branches: If branches are overhanging your roof, cut these back so they will not have quite so easy access to your attic.

 When you’ve tried these tips, if raccoons are still causing damage, those in Wake, Durham, Orange or Chatham counties, can call Critter Control of the Triangle at 919-382-0651.
 We are experts in locating and removing problem pests, including raccoons, and will be happy to help.